Dynamic Service Migration in Mobile Edge Computing Based on Markov Decision Process: Introduction

-One of the new challenges that MEC brings in is dynamic service placement/migration.
-As a user moves across different geographical areas, should its service be migrated out of the original MEC that hosts the service?
-If so, where should it be migrated?
-There is a tradeoff between the service migration cost and the transmission cost (such as communication delay and network overhead) between the user and the MEC.
-It is challenging to find the optimal decision also because of the uncertainty in user mobility as well as possible non-linearity of the migration and transmission costs.
+One new problem that MEC brings in is dynamic service placement and migration.
+As a user moves across different geographical locations, its service may need to be migrated to follow the user so that the benefits of MEC are maintained.
+The question is \emph{when and where to migrate the service}.
+Migrating a service may incur service interruption and network overhead, whereas not migrating a service may increase the data transmission delay between the user and the ES that hosts its service when the user moves away from its original location.
+It is challenging to make an optimal migration decision because of the uncertainty in user mobility as well as the complex trade-off between the ``costs'' related to migration and distant data transmission.

-Most existing work on service migration focuses on traditional cloud environments without explicitly considering the impact of user mobility.
-However, user mobility becomes a key factor in MECs.
-The performance of MECs with the presence of user mobility is studied in \cite{FollowMeGC2013}, but decisions on whether and where to migrate the service is not considered.
-A preliminary work on mobility-driven service migration based on Markov Decision Processes (MDPs) is given in \cite{MDPFollowMeICC2014}, which mainly considers one-dimensional (1-D) mobility patterns with a specifically defined cost function.
-Standard solution procedures are used to solve this MDP, which can be time-consuming especially when the MDP has a large number of states.
-Due to real-time dynamics, the cost functions and transition probabilities of the MDP may change rapidly over time, thus it is desirable to solve the MDP in an effective manner.
-With this motivation, a more effective solution to the 1-D mobility case was proposed in \cite{wang2014milcom}, where the transmission and migration costs are assumed to be constants whenever transmission/migration occurs.
-To the best of our knowledge, two-dimensional (2-D) mobility has not been considered in the literature, which is a much more realistic case compared to 1-D mobility.
-The service migration problem is also different from handover policies in cellular networks, because users can connect to MECs that are located at remote basestations (see \cite{migrationSup} for more discussions).
+The performance of MEC in the presence of user mobility is first studied in \cite{FollowMeGC2013} using a Markovian mobility model, but decisions on whether and where to migrate the service are not considered.
+A preliminary work on mobility-driven service migration based on Markov Decision Processes (MDPs) is given in \cite{MDPFollowMeICC2014}, which mainly considers one-dimensional (\mbox{1-D}) mobility patterns with a specific cost function.
+Standard solution procedures are used to solve this MDP, which can be time consuming when the MDP has a large number of states.
+Because the cost functions and transition probabilities of the MDP may change over time and the ES processing power is limited, it is desirable to solve the MDP in an effective manner.
+With this motivation, a more efficient solution to the 1-D mobility case was proposed in \cite{wang2014milcom}, where the transmission and migration costs are assumed to be constant whenever transmission/migration occurs.
+To the best of our knowledge, two-dimensional (\mbox{2-D}) mobility in an MDP setting of the service migration problem has not been considered in the literature, which is a much more realistic case compared to 1-D mobility and we consider it in this paper.

-In this paper, we use the MDP framework to study service migration in MECs.
-We provide novel contributions compared to \cite{MDPFollowMeICC2014} and \cite{wang2014milcom}, by considering general cost models, 2-D user mobility, and application to real-world traces.
-The details are summarized as follows.